jostylr/pieceful-programming/src/commonmark.md

 These are directives identified by the href having an `!` as the first character.
-Seems harmless and we don't need a ref because these are always syncronous, mainly modifying either the current webnode or scope objects.
+Seems harmless and we don't need a ref because these are always synchronous, mainly modifying either the current webnode or scope objects.
 They can do more by tapping in to the localContext but hopefully that is kept to a minimum.